w3c/rqtf/Gaming_GAP_analysis.md

 ### HTML accessible Taskforce note on gaming
 [HTML accessible Taskforce note on gaming](https://www.w3.org/WAI/PF/HTML/wiki/Gaming.html) This is a short note that says:

 "Explore needs for gaming

 Some work that was done external to W3C has some interesting best practices for gaming accessibility: [Game accessibility guidelines] won the intellectual and developmental disabilities category of the annual US Federal Communications Commission Chairman's Awards for Advancements in Accessibility"

+The existence of the page implies that the HTML group sees the value in work on accessible gaming whilst the incompleteness or brevity of the page likely suggests that progress has been limited.

 ### 2018 Workshop
 [W3C Workshop on Web Games Position Paper: Adaptive Accessibility](https://www.w3.org/2018/12/games-workshop/papers/web-games-adaptive-accessibility.html)